matplotlib/matplotlib/doc/users/tight_layout_guide.rst

     gs1.tight_layout(fig)

-You may provide an optional *rect* parameter, which specify the bbox that the subplots will be fit in.
-The coordinate must be in normalized figure coordinate and the default is (0, 0, 1, 1).
+You may provide an optional *rect* parameter, which specifies the bounding box that the subplots will be fit inside.
+The coordinates must be in normalized figure coordinates and the default is (0, 0, 1, 1).

 .. plot::
    :include-source: